darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 These categories can be broken down into different models:

 - Rational
 	- The 7-Step Process
+- Bounded Rationality
 	- Observe, Orient, Decide, Act (OODA)
 	- Plan, Do, Check, Act (PDCA)
-- Bounded Rationality
 	- Military Decision Making Process (MDMP)
 	- Structured Decision Making (SDM)

+Concomitantly, decision making can be categorized in three levels depending on the organizational scope in which they are defined and effectuated:

+- Strategic: asdad
+- Tactical: afsdfsd
+- Operational: 2op34i2

+[graph here]

 # The Global Rationality Framework